stefdasca/statement-translator/Kilonova/0600-0699/Processed_0688.md

-*“As you have gone, so shall you return!”*
+*“As you have gone, so shall you return!�*
 old Oltenian proverb*

 The Gorj region consists of $N$ cities, connected by $M$ **one-way** roads.
 The roads are of two types: $\\text{\\textcolor{red}{trails}}$ (represented by $\\text{\\textcolor{red}{0}}$) and $\\text{\\textcolor{blue}{national roads}}$ (represented by $\\text{\\textcolor{blue}{1}}$).
 Nea Marin starts from a city and wants to create a route with the following properties: